Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![Text input placeholder text do](/images/textinput_size_do.svg)

 <docs-do>
-Use an input size that is properly proportional to the expected user input
+Set the Text Input length to the proper size of the expected user input.
 </docs-do>

 </div>